 Kelly Lin Searsmith

 PHYS/GLBL 280: Worked with Prof. Matthias Grosse Perdekamp and instructional staff to redesign the final research paper sequence and contributed throughout the term to the evolution of best literacy instructional practices in the course.
-Spring 2018.
+Spring 2018, 2019, and 2020.

 Before joining Physics Illinois, Kelly worked in program and project management at the University of Illinois at Urbana-Champaign and in partnership with UI researchers, as well as in support of literacy in secondary and higher education.
 Her positions have included Assistant Director for Planning and Development for the NCSA eDream Institute (Emerging Digital Research and Education in Arts Media); Director of Research and Development of Common Ground Research Network's Software Division on the Scholar literacy learning environment (in partnership with Professors Bill Cope and Mary Kalantzis's research group at the College of Education); Liaison for the National Council of Teachers of English (NCTE)''s Secondary and College Sections and the Conference on English Leadership; and Research Analyst for Advancement at Case Western Reserve University, specializing in individual, foundation, and corporate research for major capital gift solicitation and stewardship.
 In these positions and others, Kelly has contributed to strategic communications and grants development, writing, and/or management.